 6. University of Pennsylvania

-Founded by Benjamin Franklin himself, the University of Pennsylvania is still highly sought after as one of the best undergraduate engineering schools in the US.
+Founded by Benjamin Franklin himself, the University of Pennsylvania is still highly sought after for one of the best engineering degrees in the US.
 Penn Engineering offers 10 undergraduate engineering programs: Computer Engineering, Market and Social Systems Engineering, Computer Science, Materials Science and Engineering, Bioengineering, Digital Media Design, Mechanical Engineering and Applied Mechanics, Chemical and Biomolecular Engineering, Electrical Engineering, and Systems Science and Engineering.

 Penn Engineering prepares its engineering students to be leaders in technology-rich fields such as bioengineering and computer engineering.
 Since leadership requires more than just technical knowledge, Penn instills its engineering students with a thorough understanding of teamwork, management skills, ethics, and communication skills.
 Penn Engineering students work together on collaborative experiences in a research-rich environment.